 Swinside that day.

 Moving on down the line, I was at my friend’s sister's funeral and although a very sad occasion, family and friends so warmly reflected on and celebrated her life.
-And I gazed around and thought, I can't imagine a more fitting place than chapel for this.
-And this from a non-believer.
+I gazed around and thought, I can't imagine a more fitting place than chapel for this.
+And this from a so called non-believer.

 It was then I opened up to a statement forming in my head that was, believe in God or not, faith is inherently plumbed into our nature.
 And maybe, just maybe, something happens to turn that tap within just a little.
 And for a while you feel more than just yourself.
 And I thought wow!
 I need to do something with this.
 And by the end of the service, Faith on tap was all but built.